JasselD/JasselNotes/Y2S2/ENEL611/Life would be fine/Port Roles, Root Bridge Election, and Securing STP.md

 		- The Root Bridge does not have a Root Port (because it si the topmost bridge), but all other switches' Root Ports will point to the Root Bridge

 	- Re-election:
-		- If the Root Bridge fails, the
+		- If the Root Bridge fails, the election process is repeated, and a new Root Bridge is selected based on the lowest Bridge ID